 The opinions expressed on this website are not necessarily those of Georgia Aquarium.
-All photographs and other media are (c) 2010 Al Dove, unless otherwise indicated, and may not be reproduced without permission.
+All photographs and other media are (c) 2010-2013 Alistair Dove, unless otherwise indicated, and are provided under Creative Commons license CC-BY NC

 Metabolomics for exotic animals.
 This essay arose from an invited presentation by Dr Dove at the Nutrition Advisory Group meeting in Kansas City in late 2010.
 In it, he argues that a wholistic approach to biochemistry using NMR and MS metabolomic tools is a very powerful approach to help study poorly understood exotic species in zoos and aquariums.

 Using metabolomics to look for biomarkers of health in whale sharks.
 A unique collaboration with chemists and biochemists from Georgia Institute of technology resulted in the first exploration of the biochemistry of the world’s largest fish, and the discovery of dozens of helpful chemical markers of health in this species.

 Lobster shell disease.
 With colleagues and students from the School of Marine and Atmospheric Sciences at Stony Brook University, Dr. Dove explored in two papers in Journal of Shellfish Research the roles of bacteria and the immune system in the presentation of the disfiguring condition called epizootic shell disease, which has plagued lobsters in southern New England in recent years.